isu09/Building-a-Batch-Data-Pipeline-using-Airflow-Spark-EMR-Snowflake/README.md

   - **Transform Data (`transform_layer`):** Runs Spark transformation jobs stored on S3.
   - **Poll for Transformation Completion (`poll_step_layer2`):** Monitors job completion.
   - **Terminate EMR Cluster:** Shuts down the cluster to save costs.
+  - **Transfer Data to Snowflake:** Moves transformed data from EMR to Snowflake for storage and further analytics.

 ### Data Management:
 - Downloaded and uploaded the Iris dataset to S3 using AWS CLI, facilitating data availability for processing in the EMR cluster.